clairek09/MIC/Modules/M03-design-implement-azure-expressroute/includes/10-troubleshoot-expressroute-connection-issues.md

 ## Multiple Choice

-You want to know if your service provider has made any changes that affect your circuit.
-Where can you check for this information?
+An engineer wants to know if their service provider has made any changes that affect their circuit.
+Where can they check for this information?

 (X) Check the **Last modified by** property of the relevant peering.{{Correct.
 Azure resources record information about changes, in this case, who made the last change.}}